dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 As an example, one place where I worked I went from 10 to 80 monthly code reviews in less than 6 months as a consequence of adding more developers.
 I also managed to clock in 117 slack notifications in a single day.
 I did not get a lot of work done that day.

+In conclusion: Wasted time becomes more and more costly the more you have of it.
+It is worse for developers because they thrive on long stretches of uninterrupted time.
+Some interruptions are invariant to scale and mitigation efforts others are not.

 Before we move to strategies for mitigating these problems we need to zoom out and understand how time and productivity works at an organizational level.

 # Time and organizational productivity